-The BS in Early Childhood Studies online program is delivered through Tempo Learning®, a competency-based education experience.
+The BS in Early Childhood Studies online program is delivered through Tempo Competency-Based Learning™.
 This means that rather than progressing toward your degree course by course, you prove your knowledge by completing competencies.

 Competencies are skills, knowledge, and abilities that students use to demonstrate their progress.
 For each degree, a series of competencies that students need to be successful in their careers is identified.
 By completing all the competencies within a degree program, students demonstrate that they have acquired skills and knowledge specifically identified by leaders in their field and are able to apply them immediately in the workplace.